-In this chapter, we discuss issues related to data monitoring that may pose particular challenges in the context of pragmatic clinical trials (PCTs).
+In this chapter, we discuss issues related to data monitoring that may pose particular challenges in the context of embedded pragmatic clinical trials (ePCTs).
 These issues are important to consider before study initiation to ensure that an appropriate data monitoring plan is in place—one that balances the pragmatic nature of a trial with the need to maintain trial safety, validity, and integrity.
-To illustrate these concepts, we will explore case studies involving planning for data monitoring from the NIH Collaboratory’s Demonstration Projects.
+To illustrate these concepts, we will discuss case studies involving planning for data monitoring from the NIH Collaboratory’s Demonstration Projects.

 - Which PCTs Should Have a DMC?